Liu Yu (singer): 2021–present: Produce Camp 2021, Debut with Into1 And Ten Directions

+On August 7, 2023 he release his special dance video for Firework.

+On December 8, 2023 There is Only Trainee Performed His Singles 'Focus+Firework We're Released On 2nd Episode Of PRODUCE 48 (2023).

 Ambassadorships and endorsements

-Alongside Liu Yu's activities with Into1, he has become the brand ambassador and spokesperson for various brands such as L'Oréal, NET-A-PORTER, L'OCCITANE and more.
+Alongside Liu Yu's activities with INTO1, he has become the brand ambassador and spokesperson for various brands such as L'Oréal, NET-A-PORTER, L'OCCITANE and more.
 As well as this, he has appeared as a model for multiple magazines such as Rolling Stone, Ruili, Fashion Health, OK!
 Wonderful.